Decorative neutral curve divider

 Your goals should be specific and measurable.
 For instance, you might aim to decrease the time it takes to produce the first draft of an RFP by 40% or increase your win rate on technical proposals by 15%.
 Just as a small business might investigate government grants to overcome financial hurdles, your program’s goals should be a direct response to the barriers holding your team back.

-Create a Central Knowledge Base
+Build a Central Hub for Expert Knowledge

 Your SMEs’ knowledge is one of your most valuable assets, but it doesn’t do much good when it’s scattered across siloed documents, old emails, and Slack threads.
 The core of any successful SME program is a central knowledge base where this expertise can be captured, organized, and easily accessed by the entire team.
 This creates a single source of truth, ensuring everyone is working with the most current and accurate information.